hpi-swa-lab/squeak-inbox-talk/README.md

 It comes with a free-text search and several powerful filters for aspects such as packages, review state of a contribution, and your personal involvement.
 These filters should make it easier to survey certain domains, gain a better understanding of the connection between inbox versions, or keep track of your own proposals.

-## How does it work?
+## How Does It Work?

-Basically, Squeak Inbox Talk is implemented by reusing and assembling together the following existing solutions: [Squeak History](https://github.com/hpi-swa/squeak-history), a project originally developed by Marcel (mt) that scrapes and processes all mailing list conversations from the [mailman archives](https://lists.squeakfoundation.org/archives/); the `SMTPClient` in Squeak for sending messages; and the Monticello infrastructure, which remains the heart of our development workflow.
+In a nutshell, Squeak Inbox Talk is implemented by reusing and assembling together the following existing solutions:

+- **[Squeak History](https://github.com/hpi-swa/squeak-history),** a project originally developed by Marcel (mt) that scrapes and processes all mailing list conversations from the [mailman archives](https://lists.squeakfoundation.org/archives/)
+- **Squeak's `SMTPClient`** for sending messages
+- **The Monticello infrastructure,** which remains the heart of our development workflow.

 Optionally, further components such as [`IMAPClient`](https://github.com/hpi-swa-teaching/IMAPClient) might follow later.
 On top of this, Squeak Inbox Talk adds a convenient layer for exploring and filtering conversations and contributions.

-## Semantics Plugin (experimental)
+## Semantics Plugin (Experimental)

 This repository includes an optional plugin that enhances the browsing experience by contributing features such as semantic search, similar conversations, and AI-generated summaries of conversations to Squeak Inbox Talk.
-The plugin uses the [SemanticText](https://github.com/LinqLover/squeak-chatgpt) package and OpenAI's APIs for text embedding and generation.
+The plugin uses the [SemanticText](https://github.com/hpi-swa-lab/Squeak-SemanticText) package and OpenAI's APIs for text embedding and generation.
 You can enable the plugin by turning on the "Semantic search in Squeak Inbox Talk" option in the preferences.

+Available features:

+- **Summarize a conversation** by selecting <kbd>smart summary</kbd> on the left in a conversation browser.
+- **Find similar conversations** by selecting <kbd>similar conversations</kbd> on the left in a conversation browser
+- **Ask questions about a conversation** by pressing <kbd>[Chat]</kbd> in the smart summary or select <kbd>chat with agent</kbd> from the <kbd>...</kbd> menu at the top of the conversation browser.
+- **Search and ask questions about the mailing list** by selecting <kbd>chat with agent</kbd> from the <kbd>...</kbd> menu at the top of the main inbox browser.
+You can also ask the agent to summarize recent activity on the list.

-This feature is currently in a very early stage.
+This feature is currently in beta.
 Feedback and ideas welcome!

-## Implementational notes
+## Implementational Notes

 - This project is proud to use [smalltalkCI](https://github.com/hpi-swa/smalltalkCI) and the [create-image GitHub action](https://github.com/marketplace/actions/create-image).
 - [`UPSTREAM.md`](./UPSTREAM.md) contains a list of contributions that were made to upstream dependencies of this repository in the context of this project.

-## Further reading
+## Further Reading

 - [Official announcement thread on the squeak-dev mailing list](http://forum.world.st/ANN-Squeak-Inbox-Talk-bringing-squeak-dev-into-your-image-td5130575.html) ([mirror on lists.squeakfoundation.org](http://lists.squeakfoundation.org/pipermail/squeak-dev/2021-July/216008.html))
 - [Official announcement of HyperKitty release on squeak-dev](https://lists.squeakfoundation.org/archives/list/squeak-dev@lists.squeakfoundation.org/thread/KTIGYGMSC2IK45HIFMKY44WZVPE4BKEU/)